vaidashi/career-development-curriculum/module_four/pd_kickoff.md

 * Identify particular strategies for outreach, networking, branding, and interview prep

 ### Module 4 Professional Development Scope & Sequence
-You're starting your final module at Turing, and we aim to set you up with as much
+You're starting your final module at Turing, and we aim to set you up with structured support to help you navigate this successfully.
+However, you are the driver of your own job search -- take advantage of all of the tools and resources listed here!

 ### Looking Ahead
 In your Module 4 portfolio review, you'll be expected to: